 Demonstrated interest in research and in entering and completing a doctoral program in a humanities or social sciences discipline.

 Completed or enrolled in advanced (300 or 400 level) humanities and social science courses;

 Interested in African American and African Diaspora life and culture;

-Recommended by department chair and 2 faculty
+Recommended by the department chair and 1 or 2 faculty members